zmustafa/KafkaToLogAnalytics/README.md

     "AzureWebJobs.KafkaToLogAnalytics5.Disabled": true

 ## Optional Settings
-In order to adjust the frequency of ingestion, these two settings can be modified in the host.json.
+In order to adjust the frequency of ingestion, these settings can be modified in the host.json.
 More details are [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-kafka?tabs=in-process%2Cportal&pivots=programming-language-csharp#hostjson-settings).

       "maxBatchSize": 256,
       "SubscriberIntervalInSeconds": 30,